This post contains affiliate links. Please see our disclosure policy.

 Two images: a bowl of yellow lime curd, and a bowl of green curd.

-Serving + Storing this Lime Curd:
+Serving + Storing Lime Curd:

 Transfer the fresh lime curd into a small bowl or glass jar and cover well.
 Refrigerate until ready to use, or up to 1 week.